-There are 10,000 children and young people across the Hunter New England Area who the Department of Family and Community Services (FACS) have assessed as unable to live with their parents due to concerns for their safety and wellbeing.
+There are 10,000 children and young people across the Hunter New England Area who the Department of Communities and Justice (DCJ) have deemed as unable to live with their parents due to safety and wellbeing concerns.

-Kayden* and Mark* are just two of the local children living in crisis accommodation, can you help them?
+Kayden* and Mark* are just two of the local children living in crisis accommodation.

-When Kayden was just 10 years old, the Department of Communities and Justice was unable to find a carer or live with family, the Department of Family and Community Services placed him in crisis motel accommodation.
-Kayden has remained living in motel accommodation for the majority of this time (approx. 18 months), but desperately wants to leave and be welcomed by a family who can nurture and guide him.
+When Kayden was just 10 years old, the Department of Communities and Justice was unable to find him a carer or family to live with, so he was placed in crisis motel accommodation.
+Kayden desperately wants to leave and be welcomed by a family who can nurture and guide him.

-Mark is a 15-year-old boy who lives in the Lower Hunter area.
+Mark is a 15-year-old boy who lives in the Lower Hunter.
 He loves going to school and spending time with his mates, enjoys playing basketball with his local team, drinking coffee and going to the beach.
-Mark enjoys his independence, has a casual job, likes cooking, does his chores and is always clean and tidy.
+He also enjoys his independence, has a casual job, likes cooking, does his chores and is always clean and tidy.

-Through no fault of his own, unable to find a carer or live with his family, the Department of Family and Community Services has placed Mark in crisis motel accommodation.
-As resilient as he is, after 6 months in this environment, the uncertainty about his future is starting to take its toll.
-Like all of us, Mark has times when he likes his own space and down time.
-We are looking for a carer for Mark that has time, perseverance, compassion and will support him to reach his goals, and a willingness to foster his cultural identity.
+Mark is also living in crisis motel accommodation, however, the uncertainty about his future is starting to take its toll.
+Like all of us, he has times when he likes his own space and downtime.
+We are looking for a carer for Mark who has time, perseverance, compassion and will support him to reach his goals.

-You won't be alone, CatholicCare is here to help
+You will not be alone, we are here to help

 Why do children come into care?

-Foster Care is required when children and young people are unable to live with their own families for a variety of reasons and through no fault of their own.
+Foster Care is required when children and young people are unable to safely live with their own families for a variety of reasons and through no fault of their own.

-Our program provides care for children and young people aged 0 to 18 years of age who are unable to live at home with their parents for reasons including:
+Our Permanency Support Program provides care for children and young people aged 0 to 18 years of age.

-Carers can make choices about the age and gender of the children they wish to care for.
+We welcome input from carers about the children they would provide care for.
 We have a particular need for families available to care for groups of brothers and sisters and for older children and young people.

-CatholicCare’s Placements team is responsible for finding suitable placement options according to Placement Principles and using the Placement Matching Assessment Tool.
+CatholicCare’s Recruitment and Placements team is responsible for finding suitable carer households according to the Placement Principles and using the Placement Matching Assessment Tool.

-We will only match you with a child if we believe it is in the best interest of the child and the family/carer they will be joining.
-We want the placement to succeed and you will be supported by a care team, training and with an allowance and access to support groups, resources and social activities.
+We will only match a child if we believe it is in the best interest of the child and the family/carer they will be joining.
+We want the care arrangement to succeed and you will be supported by CatholicCare as outlined above.

-A child can be placed in your care for a night, a week, several months or until they are ready to become an independent adult.
+A child can be placed in care for a night, a week, several months or until they are ready to become an independent adult.
 The length of time a child stays with a carer is determined on an individual basis.

-Carers are encouraged to choose the type of care that fits in with their life, the four types of Foster Care include immediate, respite, restoration and guardianship/ open adoption.
+Carers are encouraged to choose the type of care that fits in with their life; the types of Foster Care include immediate, respite, restoration and guardianship/kinship.

-To learn more about becoming a foster carer or to find out about open adoption, please contact us now on 4944 0711 or complete the form below
+To learn more about becoming a foster carer please contact us now on 4944 0711 or complete the form below.